Naman-5/BialApp/README.md

 </p>
 <p>
 Passengers can have various types of questions; some questions need to be answered by an actual human being, but a lot of the queries can be handled by a bot reducing staffing needs of the airport.
 Also, a bot can be available 24x7</p>

+> Chat Bot Commands:
+> - Flight Status \<Flight-No> -> Returns the status of the flight
+> - Help -> Returns the contact details for medical emergency
+> - Tell me something new -> Tells interesting facts about the airport
+>

 ## Customs Declaration
 <p align="center">